YOU MAY NOT HAVE TO APPEAR IN COURT! // CALL US ANY TIME // LOCATED DIRECTLY ACROSS FROM VISTA COURTHOUSE

 Here are the typical steps involved in a shoplifting investigation:

-- In some cases, the police may search the accused’s home or vehicle.
+• In some cases, the police may search the accused’s vehicle.

-Felonies can be filed if the value of the item taken exceeds $950, there are multiple thefts or multiple individuals are involved in the thefts.
-If this is a one – time theft of small value and no prior record, it may be possible to negotiate diversion where you can complete a theft class, do volunteer work, and complete other agreed requirements to avoid a conviction.
-A seasoned criminal defense lawyer can help you get the best resolution in your case and make the Court appearances without you if it is a misdemeanor.
+Felonies can be filed if the value of the items taken exceeds $950, even if there are multiple thefts or multiple individuals are involved in the thefts.
+If this is a one-time theft of small value and no prior record, it may be possible to negotiate diversion where you can complete a theft class, do volunteer work, and complete other agreed requirements to avoid a conviction.
+A criminal defense lawyer can help you get the best resolution in your case and make the Court appearances without you if it is a misdemeanor.

 Contact a Defense Attorney Now